minzsiure/minzsiure.github.io/_includes/misc.md

     </figure>
     <figure>
         <img src="assets/art/house.png" alt="Image description" width="350" />
-        <figcaption>The replication of the house of a game character I really like lol</figcaption>
+        <figcaption>The replication of the house of a game character I really like.</figcaption>
     </figure>

 </div>